 Step 1: Install Java (OpenJDK)

-For Tomcat to work, you will need Java to be installed on your system.
-With Java installed it’s possible to execute any Java web application code.
-OpenJDK is the default Java development and runtime for Ubuntu 18.04 and installing it straightforward.
+For Tomcat to work, you will need Java installed on your system.
+With Java installed, it’s possible to execute any Java web application code.
+OpenJDK is the default Java development and runtime for Ubuntu 18.04, and installing it is straightforward.
 Enter the following commands:

 sudo apt-get update